ton-community/ton-docs/README.md

 ##  Contribute 🌱

-TON is an actively growing ecosystem and every day many people contribute to its development.
+TON is an actively growing ecosystem, and every day many people contribute to its development.

 You can also participate in this by helping organize knowledge and creating tutorials to help other developers.

 Feedback, lectures, technical articles, tutorials and examples.
 All this can help the community grow even faster!

 ---